 Section 2.1 County council composition

 The legislative power of the county not reserved to the people or executive branch shall be vested in a county council.
 The council shall consist of five (5) members.
-The voters of each of four (4) districts shall nominate and elect one (1) council member to represent their district.
-The fifth member shall be nominated and elected by the voters of the entire county.
+The voters of each of these districts shall nominate and elect one (1) council member to represent their district.

 Section 2.2 Organization

-- The council member nominated and elected countywide shall be the chair of the council.
+- The council shall at the first regular council meeting of each year elect one of its members to be the chair of the council.

 - The chair shall preside over council meetings and ensure the orderly and efficient conduct of council meetings.
 The chair, or his or her designee, will be the county's spokesperson to articulate council policies, vision, strategies and plans; represent the county before the governor, state legislature and other state and federal agencies; meet and greet important visitors; supervise constituent response processes for the council as a whole; and serve as the county's lead representative at dedications, ceremonial activities and other public events.